MUELLER LAB

 Catherine Schilling

-Catherine is a fourth year undergraduate student studying Bioengineering.
+Catherine graduated with a B.S in Bioengineering in May 2023.
 She is interested in biomedical device development and it’s applications in global health care.
-In the Mueller lab, Catherine is designing and prototyping an injector that utilizes ethanol ablation practices to combat refractory warts.
+In the Mueller lab, Catherine designed an injector to deliver enhanced ethanol ablation into refractory warts.

 Picture